 More appetizers that could be served before a prime rib dinner would be a shrimp cocktail, lobster artichoke dip, or crostini.
 Heartier appetizers like my sausage cream cheese balls or breaded stuffed scallops are great but maybe you'd rather save room for that perfectly marbled prime rib roast!

-Here are the Best Side Dishes to Eat with Prime Rib
+Here are the Best Sides for Prime Rib

 These crazy delicious potatoes are, in my opinion, one of the best potato side dishes to serve with prime rib.
 They are elevated in appearance, texture, and flavor for the most perfect potatoes ever.